darkestb4light/spoof/README.md

 # spoof

 A simple PoC for generating spoofed IPv4 packets.
+In particular, the intent is to:

+- Spoof the IPv4 source address within the IP header
+- Optionally modify IP and/or TCP fields (only recommended to manipulate source address within IP header and TCP flags within TCP header unless you know what your doing)

 Purpose:
 ========